What If Your IDEAS Could Propel You Forward In Life?

 That’s cool.
 This probably isn’t the right place for you, and that's okay.
 Everything is online to make it convenient for members to log in and learn/work/interact with others on their own schedule.

 We do plan on hosting regular meetups around the world for in-person writing workshops and hanging out, because face-to-face communications are the bee’s knees.

 For all the other days of the year, the wonders of modern internet technologies will have to do.

-I don’t care what others think of me—why should I want to improve?
+I don’t care what others think of me.
+Why should I want to improve?

-For the rest of us who are not such special snowflakes, it is important to strike the delicate balance between accepting critique and publishing what we were going to post anyway.
+For the rest of us who are not such special snowflakes, it is important to strike the delicate balance between accepting critique — and publishing what we were going to post anyway.

 Do poeple REALLY notice typos and errors?

 Yes, people really notice them.

 Don’t my thoughts speak for themselves?

 Unfortunately, most of the unicorns seem to have vanished from our world, so we no longer have mystical creatures to lead us to the hidden lands of gumdrop rainbows.
-We have heard it is only over there that people do not judge your ideas and intelligence based on the quality of your writing and grammar.
+We have heard it is only there that people do not judge your ideas and intelligence based on the quality of your writing and grammar.